chaseruskin/orbit/docs/src/commands/install.md

       Ip specification

 `--url <url>`
-      URL to install the ip from the internet
+      Url to install the ip from the internet

 `--path <path>`
       Path to install the ip from local file system